Welcome to today's edition of the Rush 24-7 podcast.

 Did he earn his success?

-Uh did he build the road that the MacBook came on?
+Did he build the road that the MacBook came on?

-Well, yes, Sean did earn his success because he did succeed in uh in reinstalling the Siri helpmate of uh I it's a mystery to me.
+Well, yes, Sean did earn his success because he did succeed in reinstalling the Siri Helpmate.

-We're gonna get Sean up here to iStation EIB and we're gonna see if he can put a new roll of fax paper in our nineteen eighty-three fax machine because that that's the he's he's he's mastered this state of the art technological assistant, uh so we'll see what he can we can do next.
+We're going to get Sean up here to IceStation EIB and we're going to see if he can put a new roll of fax paper in our 1983 fax machine because he's mastered this state-of-the-art technological assistant.

-Victor, you are live on the Rush Limbaugh show.
+Victor, you are live on the Rush Limbaugh Show.

 Hi, Mark.

-I wanted to talk about the uh anniversary.
+I wanted to talk about the anniversary.

 I was really thrilled about it.

-And I was really thrilled.
+I'm 65 now, and I was really thrilled.

-But being blind, I was especially thrilled with some of the electronics that's come out through thanks to miniaturization.
+But being blind, I was especially thrilled with some of the electronics that's come out thanks to miniaturization.

 And I remember the first communication satellite, Telstar.